DeekshitSrihari18/Data-projects/SQL_Project/README.md

 4. Modify table and column names as needed for your specific dataset

 ## 📚 What I Learned
--Practical SQL data cleaning techniques
+- Practical SQL data cleaning techniques
--Importance of data consistency and standardization -Efficient SQL query writing and debugging
+- Importance of data consistency and standardization
+- Efficient SQL query writing and debugging

 ## 📌 Notes